lowrider-fn/vue-page-scroll/README.md

-vpsBeforeMove | Before move slide event for custom handler turning slide if transform false and custom settings style header and footer if beforeMove false vpsAfterMove | After move slide event vpsNavClick | Pagination click event vpsReady | Vps ready event for custom settings global style if global false vpsDestroy | Vps destroy event for custom reseting global style if global false
+vpsBeforeMove | Before move slide event for custom handler turning slide if transform false and custom settings style header and footer if beforeMove false vpsAfterMove | After move slide event vpsNavClick | Pagination click event vpsReady | Vps ready event for custom settings global style if global false or settings start style header and footer if beforeMove false vpsDestroy | Vps destroy event for custom resetings global style if global false or resetings style header and footer if beforeMove false